doordeck/docs/docs/guide/authenticating-your-users.md

 ### Configuring Your Auth Issuer

-The last step in setting up authentication is to tell Doordeck **what your authentication issuer is**.
+The last step in setting up authentication is to tell Sentry Interactive **what your authentication issuer is**.
 This is a URL which you control and is unique to each application (for example, `https://myapp.com/`).
 It can have a path if you need to differentiate multiple apps on a single domain.
 You'll need to reference this URL exactly when creating OpenID tokens.
 Click the **"+"** next to **Auth Domains** and enter your issuer exactly.